squidfunk/mkdocs-material/docs/getting-started.md

 ### Adding a logo

-Material makes it easy to add your logo.
 Your logo should have rectangular shape with a minimum resolution of 128x128, leave some room towards the edges and be composed of high contrast areas on a transparent ground, as it will be placed on the colored header bar and drawer.
 Simply create the folder `docs/images`, add your logo and embed it with:

 ``` yaml
 extra: